dmitryaleshin/pxt-ev3/README.md

 # LEGO® MINDSTORMS® Education EV3 for Microsoft MakeCode [![Build Status](https://travis-ci.org/microsoft/pxt-ev3.svg?branch=master)](https://travis-ci.org/microsoft/pxt-ev3)

-This repo contains the editor target hosted at https://makecode.mindstorms.com
+This repo contains the editor for EV3 brick.
+It is not hosted anywere due to problems with deploy procedure.

 ## Local setup